DestinationHome/Destination-Home-Online/README.md

 ![NPIA00005_screenshot_2022_05_11_21_59_37](https://user-images.githubusercontent.com/67494727/174608070-8d03ac8c-7429-4df1-9e5e-cf1c50c0c042.png)

- ℹ️ | Currently we are in our closed/internal **Alpha-Testing phase**.
+ ℹ️ | Currently we are in our **Closed-Beta phase**.
 During this time we are working on fixing the following network services & functions within Home's intricate ecosystem.
 :---: | :---

 - [x] Adding additional security services to protect our future database, as we know Home had many exploits during its time on the **PLAYSTATION®3**.
 - [x] Ensuring that our Home client is compatible with all PS3 firmware e.g., [4.90 official firmware](https://www.playstation.com/en-us/support/hardware/ps3/system-software/).
 - [x] Fixing any broken services & functions e.g., broken video content, network activity between minigames.
-- [ ] Localization for all objects & all public/private scenes.
+- [] Localization for all objects & all public/private scenes.
 - [x] Stress testing our current network infrastructure.
+- [

 Just with any massively multiplayer online title, our online services will go through **rigorous** development cycles/stages to ensure that once we fully release Home back to the masses, we can ensure that *most* issues are sorted out.
 Down below here is the following development roadmap/pipeline that we are adhering to.